tlsnotary/docs-mdbook/src/protocol/server_identity_privacy.md

 - many arbitary messages and their signatures collected from previous server interactions.

 This scenario fits precisely within the UF-KMA model.
 Since UF-KMA is a subset of EF-CMA, we conclude that our approach is secure.

-#### A note on RSASSA-PKCS1-v1_5 message extraction

-Under RSASSA-PKCS1-v1_5, the message can be extracted from the signature.
-However, this peculiarity has no impact on our goal, as the `Verifier` does not learn the signature in the first place.

-#### A note on ECDSA public key recovery

-Under ECDSA, the pubkey can be recovered from a message and its signature.
-Again, this peculiarity does not affect our goal, as the `Verifier` does not learn the signature in the first place.